 Pursuant to Nasdaq listing standards, a majority of the members of our Board must qualify as "independent," as affirmatively determined by our Board.
 Consistent with this requirement, based on the review and recommendation of our Nominating and Corporate Governance Committee, our Board reviewed the relevant identified transactions or relationships between each of our directors, or any of their family members, and us, our senior management and our independent registered public accounting firm, and has affirmatively determined that each of Messrs.
 McNally, Pratt, Young and Horowitz and Mmes.
 Krzeminski and Alvarado meets the standards of independence under the applicable Nasdaq listing standards.
-In making this determination, our Board found all of our directors (other than Mr. Bacon, our President and Chief Executive Officer) to be free of any relationship that would impair his or her individual exercise of independent judgment with regard to us.
-Our Board has also determined that each member of its Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Executive Committee and Finance and Capital Markets Committee is independent under Nasdaq Rule 5605(a)(2).
+In making this determination, our Board found all of our directors (other than Mr. McCann, our President and Chief Executive Officer, and Mr. Bacon, our former President and Chief Executive Officer) to be free of any relationship that would impair his or her individual exercise of independent judgment with regard to us.
+Our Board has also determined that each member of its Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, Executive Committee and Finance and Capital Markets Committee is independent under Nasdaq Rule 5605(a)(2).